 This site is dedicated to a particular series of works make by Patrick Reyntiens in the late 1980s and early 1990s.
-This was after Burleighfield House, the art centre Patrick and his late wife Anne Bruce ran from 1963 until 1976, and at which studios he had constructed the tower of the Catholic Metropolitan Cathedral of Christ the King in Liverpool, had closed.
+This was after Burleighfield House (see the Burleighfield Facebook Community here), the art centre Patrick and his late wife Anne Bruce ran from 1963 until 1976, and at which studios he constructed the tower of the Catholic Metropolitan Cathedral of Christ the King in Liverpool, had closed.

 Patrick retired from this post to continue his own stained glass work after a long and fruitful collaboration with John Piper.